ZGorlock/Graphy/README.md

 ## Usage

 You can run any:
--    Scene in graphy.main.scene
+-    Scene in *graphy.main.scene*
--    Drawing in graphy.main.drawing
+-    Drawing in *graphy.main.drawing*

+&nbsp;

+You can run them with an IDE or using the *graphy.bat* file in the main directory

+The syntax for the bat file is: *'graphy.bat (scene|drawing) \<Class\>'*
+-    *'graphy.bat scene PolyhedraExplosion'*
+-    *'graphy.bat drawing Mandelbrot'*

+&nbsp;

+Compilation requires Java JDK 13 and Maven 3

 &nbsp;